Welcome to today's edition of the Rush 24-7 podcast.

 We're going to go after those people that have yachts and expensive cars and all of that.

-I don't know how why anybody thinks you know discouraging investment and capital and income earning by guys like Kevin is going to help the economy if we're teetering on a recession.
+I don't know why anybody thinks discouraging investment in capital and income earning by guys like Kevin is going to help the economy if we're teetering on a recession.

 It will drive it into a recession.

-Now maybe I'm overstating it, but one of the worst things that we've had to overcome as women is stereotypes about how we behave when we're in power and her crying because it's a little tough in a primary what's she going to do when she comes up against Putin and he decides that he wants to play heartball with her she's going to start crying and calling for Bill to come and help her.
+And her crying, because it's a little tough in a primary, what's she going to do when she comes up against Putin and he decides that he wants to play hardball with her?

 If it were genuine, lots of men cry.

-Now it did hurt Ed Muskie, destroyed his candidacy, but nevertheless, I've seen Bush's eyes well up, seen Luther Reagan, lots of the heroes of the right of have shed a tear.
+But nevertheless, I've seen Bush's eyes well up, seen Luther Reagan, lots of the heroes of the right have shed a tear.

 Well, you know, Jason, I don't think it matters whether it was real or whether it was contrived.

-The point is I think when you're in that job, you learn to control yourself.
+The point is, I think when you're in that job, you learn to control yourself and you put your emotions aside.

 I don't know.

-If you were married to Billy, you'd be crying too.
+If you were married to Bill, you'd be crying too.

 Pamela, thanks for the call.

-Let's uh take a let's squeeze in Lawrence real quick before a break.
+Let's squeeze in Lawrence real quick before a break.

-Uh St. Pete, Florida, Lawrence, you're on the Excellence and Broadcasting Network.
+Lawrence, you're on the Excellence in Broadcasting Network.

 Hello, Mr. Wright.